 |Driving Speed||Forward maximum speed of 3.3 mph|

-It is recognized that a limited number of munitions will not be able to be easily processed through the main destruction plant.
+Some munitions will not be able to be easily processed through the main destruction plant.
 These problematic munitions include those that have leaked in the past and are overpacked, as well as “rejects” whose condition does not allow for automated processing.
-These munitions will be safely processed in the PCAPP’s Explosive Destruction System.
+These munitions will be safely processed in the PCAPP’s Static Detonation Chambers.